dustinpfister/blog_posts/_posts/canvas-example-a-planet-of-mine-clone.md

 ### 2.3 - Set land item and create worker helpers

-methods for setting land tile index, and creating a new worker that is to be pushed to the free workers array.
+These are methods for setting land tile index, and creating a new worker that is to be pushed to the free workers array.

 ```js
     // set the item index for the given land